oauth-wg/oauth-sd-jwt-vc/draft-ietf-oauth-sd-jwt-vc.md

 JWT MUST adhere to the rules defined in Section 5.3 of [@!I-D.ietf-oauth-selective-disclosure-jwt].

-The Key Binding JWT MAY include addtional claims which, when not understood, MUST be ignored by the Verifier.
+The Key Binding JWT MAY include additional claims which, when not understood, MUST be ignored by the Verifier.

 ## Examples